TritonVM/triton-vm/specification/src/random-access-memory-table.md

 The Bézout coefficient polynomial coefficients `bcpc0` and `bcpc1` represent the coefficients of polynomials that are needed for the [contiguity argument](memory-consistency.md#contiguity-for-ram-table).
 This argument establishes that all regions of constant `ramp` are contiguous.

-Column `clk_di` is used to discount clock cycle differences that are equal to one.
-It is necessary to establish the [inner sorting](memory-consistency.md#clock-jump-differences-and-inner-sorting) by `clk` within contiguous regions of constant `ramp`.

 ## Extension Columns

-The RAM Table has 2 extension columns, `rppa` and `rpcjd`.
+The RAM Table has 2 extension columns, `rppa` and `ClockJumpDifferenceLookupClientLogDerivative`.

 1. A Permutation Argument establishes that the rows in the RAM Table correspond to the rows of the [Processor Table](processor-table.md), after selecting for columns `clk`, `ramp`, `ramv` in both tables.
     The running product for this argument is contained in the `rppa` column.
-1. In order to achieve [memory consistency](memory-consistency.md), a [multi-table Permutation Argument](memory-consistency.md#memory-like-tables) shows that all clock jump differences greater than one, from all memory-like tables (i.e., including the [OpStack Table](operational-stack-table.md) and the [JumpStack Table](jump-stack-table.md)), are contained in the `cjd` column of the [Processor Table](processor-table.md).
+1. In order to achieve [memory consistency](memory-consistency.md), a [Lookup Argument](lookup-argument.md) shows that all clock jump differences are contained in the `clk` column of the [Processor Table](processor-table.md).
-    The running product for this argument is contained in the `rpcjd` column.
+  The logarithmic derivative for this argument is contained in the `ClockJumpDifferenceLookupClientLogDerivative` column.

 ## Sorting Rows